ifazk/chobi/README.md

    to prune both formats.
 Defaults to "--prune-format chithi" if not set.
 5. Cli `--dry-run`.
 6. Plugins.
+7. Cli `--use-bookmarks`.
+This option will agressively fetch both snapshots and bookmarks for computing incremental sends.
+Useful for infrequent replication with aggressive snapshot pruning at source.
+8. For `--create-bookmark`, by default we name them with `chithi_{identifier}{hostname}`.
+This can be changed to the syncoid 2.3 style with `--syncoid-bookmarks`.
+9. We have `--max-bookmarks` to cleanup bookmarks after creating new bookmarks.
+   This is off by default.
+There's very little reason to delete bookmarks since they are extermely cheap, but sometimes it is nice to tidy things up.

 # Why Rust?
 Why Not Go?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have